EDUCBA

 Part – 10

-In our last tutorial, we have understood the WACC.
-In this article we will learn about the cost of equity
+In our last tutorial, we understood the concept of WACC.
+Now, we will learn about the cost of equity.

 Part 13 – Cost of Equity

 Investors in a company’s equity require a rate of return appropriate to the risk they take in holding such equity.
 This cost reflects the uncertainty of cash flows associated with the stock, primarily the combination of its dividends and capital gains.
-The cost of equity is, essentially, the discount rate applied to expected equity cash flows which helps an investor determine the price he or she is willing to pay for such cash flows.
+The cost of equity is the discount rate applied to expected equity cash flows, which helps investors determine the price they are willing to pay for such cash flows.
 A higher discount rate (or cost of equity) will result in an issuing company receiving a lower price for its equity capital.
-Thus, it has less to invest in the assets which generate returns for all capital holders (debt and equity).
+Thus, it has less to invest in the assets that generate returns for all capital holders (debt and equity).

 COE-1

-The risk of a given equity to an investor is composed of diversifiable and non diversifiable risk.
-The former is risk which can be avoided by an investor by holding the given equity in a portfolio with other equities.
+The risk of giving equity to an investor is composed of diversifiable and non-diversifiable risks.
+The former is a risk an investor can avoid by holding the given equity in a portfolio with other equities.
 The effect of diversification is that the diversifiable risks of various equities can offset each other.
-The risk that remains after the rest has been diversified away is non diversifiable or systematic risk.
+The risk remaining after the rest has been diversified away is non-diversifiable or systematic.

-Systematic risk cannot be avoided by investors.
-Investors demand a return for such risk because it cannot be avoided through diversification.
+Investors cannot avoid systematic risk.
+Investors demand a return for such risk because one cannot avoid it through diversification.
 Thus, investors demand a return for the systematic risk associated with a stock (as measured by its variability compared to the market) over the return demanded on a risk-free investment.
-Beta measures the correlation between the volatility of a specific stock and the volatility of the overall market.
-As a measure of a company’s or portfolio’s systematic risk, beta is used as a multiplier to arrive at the premium over the risk-free rate of an equity investment.
+Beta measures the correlation between a specific stock’s volatility and the overall market’s volatility.
+Investors use beta as a multiplier to arrive at the premium over the risk-free rate of an equity investment as a measure of a company’s or portfolio’s systematic risk.

 COE2